tundeiness/eBartender/README.md

 ## Contributing

-Contribution to make this project better are appreciated and can be done following this steps:
+Contributions to make this project better are appreciated and can be done by following these steps:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)